This article was published on 20 December 2019

 Changes in the way we consume energy at home on mass can have a material impact on the environment.
-Wired Energy is accelerating residential carbon reduction by designing a smart, hardware enabled system at a price-point that will ensure accelerated residential uptake.
+Loop HQ is accelerating residential carbon reduction by designing a smart, hardware enabled system at a price-point that will ensure accelerated residential uptake.

 Zincovery is out to tackle the hundreds of thousands of tonnes of zinc and acid released into landfill and wastewater every year through the steel galvanising process.
 With its demonstration plant it aims to recycle the industry’s spent acid and zinc for reuse within the galvanizing industry.
 The aim is to offer the service at a cost less than what these businesses pay to dispose of it.

 Conrad Lendrum (Callaghan Innovation), Arama Kukutai (Finistere Ventures), Professor Juliet Gerrard (PM’s Chief Science Advisor), Anne Haira (Ministry for the Environment), Sean Molloy (Avertana) and Brett Holland (Creative HQ).